berkdurmus/berkdurmus.com/src/blogs/self-evolving-structured-memory.md

 ### Migration: From Flat Text to Living Structure

-Pipeline for converting legacy summaries into the new model:

-1. **Extraction**: Use an LLM to identify entities (conditions, meds, preferences, habits, etc.).
-2. **Mapping**: Place high‑confidence items into core fields; others into `dynamicCategories` or `uncategorized` with rationale.
-3. **Patch Generation**: Emit JSON Patches rather than wholesale writes.
-4. **Human‑in‑the‑Loop (optional)**: Surface low‑confidence diffs for approval.
-5. **Episodic Backfill**: Keep original sentences as episodes linked to the fields they influenced.
+To convert legacy summaries into the new model, extract entities such as conditions, medications, preferences, and habits.
+Map high‑confidence items into core fields and route the rest to `dynamicCategories` or `uncategorized` with rationale.
+Generate JSON Patches instead of wholesale writes.
+When confidence is low, surface diffs for approval.
+Finally, keep the original sentences as episodes and link them to the fields they influenced.

 Example: